 We didn't want to be part of that problem.

-In the process of going local, we have established great relationships with our mechanical, electrical, and manufacturing partners.
+In the process of developing our design locally, we have established great relationships with our mechanical and electrical partners.
 Everyone is within a 20 minute drive, which means it's easier for us to meet and collaborate and make sure that everyone is on the same page.
-It also means that our development footprint is smaller, as we don't have to spend as much time shipping parts and prototypes around the country, let alone overseas.
+It also means that our development footprint is smaller, as we don't have to spend as much time shipping parts and prototypes around the country.

-The price is what it is because that’s where the price ended up.
+The price is what it is because that’s where the price ended up once we'd designed the clock we wanted.
 And at this point, we can't lower it.
 As most know, for a business to survive, retail pricing needs to have a sustainable relationship to cost.
-That said, our markup is very reasonable for a business that wants to survive, and to continue building here in the US, with the team that we trust.
+That said, our markup is very reasonable for a business that wants to survive, and to continue working with the team that we know and trust.

 Is our clock for everyone?
 No. Is it even possible to make a clock (or anything) for everyone?
 No. Someone will always be left out.
 As Seth Godin says, "If you serve one audience, you've let another down...the very act of creation means that it won't be the ideal solution for everyone."